Earn a competitive rate on your uninvested cash

 Performance data shown represents past performance and is no guarantee of future results.
 Investment return and principal value will fluctuate, so you may have a gain or loss when shares are sold.
 Current performance may be higher or lower than that quoted.
 See current yield and most recent month-end performance for Fidelity® Government Money Market Fund SPAXX.

-How to make your uninvested cash work harder
+Put your uninvested cash to work

-• Open a Fidelity brokerage account
+1. Open a Fidelity brokerage account

-• Add money or set up direct deposit
+2. Add money or set up direct deposit

-• Your cash is automatically put in a money market fund, now earning 4.96%
+3. Your cash is automatically put into a money market fund, now earning 3.98% as of Mar-13-20251

 Before you invest